charles-cyluo/charles-cyluo.github.io/_pages/about.md

 I have been admitted to the <a href='https://mscac.utoronto.ca/'>Master of Science in Applied Computing (MScAC) program at the University of Toronto</a>, with a concentration in Artificial Intelligence.
 However, my enrollment has been delayed due to study permit application issues.

-My research interests include robotic manipulation and locomotion, computer vision.
+My research interests include computer vision and embodied intelligence, robotic manipulation and locomotion.